pydiverse/pydiverse.pipedag/docs/source/examples/group_and_visualize.md

-# Grouping Tasks/Stages and visualization
+# DAG Visualization and Grouping Tasks/Stages

 This [example](../examples.md) how to group tasks and stages within the visualization of the pipeline.
 Grouping may also be used as a way to ensure some tasks to be executed before/after others even if they don't have an explicit dependency.